Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 ![Capture of Scaleway, Transactional Email page.
 For Domains, the Name field is blurred.
 There is a small green dot, indicating verified, to the left of the blurred field.](img/smtp/image39.png)

-# **Part 4 Generate SMTP API token**
+## **Part 4 Generate SMTP API token**

-1\.
+22\.
 At Scaleway, Transactional Email.
 Select **your domain**.
 You will arrive at the Email activity tab.

 ![Capture of Scaleway, Transactional Email.
 Domain is highlighted.](img/smtp/image40.png)

-2\.
+23\.
 Select the **Overview** tab.

 ![Capture of Scaleway, domain page.
 Overview tab is highlighted.](img/smtp/image41.png)

-3\.
+24\.
 At SMTP configuration, the listed items are shown below. **Copy and save the server, default port, and username somewhere securely.**

    a.
 Server \- **copy and save**

    b.
 TLS connection ports \- ignore

    c.
 Default ports \- **copy and save 2587**

-      i. 🤔 Advice: When collecting email parameters: check what ports your email provider supports for SMTP.
+   > 🤔 Advice: When collecting email parameters: check what ports your email provider supports for SMTP.
 The standard ports are 25, 465 and 587, but your Kubernetes provider may block those ports as a spam-fighting measure.
 If your email provider supports non-standard ports, use one of them.
 (For Scaleway, use port 2587.)

    d.
 Username \- **copy and save**

 ![Capture of Scaleway, domain page, Overview tab, API key and SMTP configuration sections.
 Server, Default ports, Username are highlighted.
 Also, Generate an API key for your IAM application is highlighted.](img/smtp/image42.png)

-4\.
+25\.
 For Password, go to the API key section.
-Select **Generate an API key for your IAM application.** 💡 Tip: In case you log off and restart here, you are heading to the Scaleway, Security & Identity menu, IAM section.
+Select **Generate an API key for your IAM application.**

+> 💡 Tip: In case you log off and restart here, you are heading to the Scaleway, Security & Identity menu, IAM section.

 ![Capture of Scaleway Console menu.
 Security & Identify and IAM section are highlighted.](img/smtp/image43.png)

-5\.
+26\.
 For **Identify and Access Management, Applications tab,** select **Create application.**

    ![Capture of Scaleway, Identity and Access Management (IAM) page.
 Applications tab is highlighted.
 Create an application is highlighted.](img/smtp/image44.png)

-<a id="part-4-step-6">6\.</a> For Create an Application, **Enter a name** and optional description.
+<a id="part-4-step-27">27\.</a> For Create an Application, **Enter a name** and optional description.

-   a. 🤔Advice: For Name, we used MyHubsCE.
+   a.
+For Name, we used MyHubsCE.

-   b. 🤔 Advice: For Description, we used My Hubs SMTP application.
+   b.
+For Description, we used My Hubs SMTP application.

    c.
 Skip the Enter key value tags and Attach a policy sections.

    d.
 Select **Create application**.

 ![Capture of Scaleway, Create an Application page.
 Enter a name and optional description and Create application buttons are highlighted.](img/smtp/image45.png)

-7\.
+28\.
 At Identity and Access Management (IAM), your application should be listed.
 Select the **Policies** tab.
 Leave the three default policies there.
 Then select **Create policy**.

 ![Capture of Scaleway, Identity and Access Management (IAM) page.
 Policies tab is highlighted.
 Create policy is highlighted.](img/smtp/image46.png)

-8\.
+29\.
 At Create A Policy, **enter a name** and optional description.

-   a. 🤔Advice: For Name, we used MyHubsCEPolicy.
+   a.
+For Name, we used MyHubsCEPolicy.

-   b. 🤔 Advice: For Description, we used My Hubs SMTP policy.
+   b.
+For Description, we used My Hubs SMTP policy.

    c.
 For key value tags, skip this.

    d.
 For Select a principal, select **the drop down menu,** and pick **Application**.
-Then select **whatever name you created for your application** (in these instructions, [Part 4, Step 6](#part-4-step-6)).
+Then select **whatever name you created for your application** (in these instructions, [Part 4, Step 27](#part-4-step-27)).
 For our example, we selected MyHubsCE.

    e.
 Select **Add rules**.

 ![Capture of Scaleway, Create a Policy page.
 Enter a name and optional description, Select a principal, and Add rules button are highlighted.](img/smtp/image47.png)

-9\.
+30\.
 At Create rules, Rule \#1, Scope, select **Access to resources**.
 At Select or Type Project name, select **All current and future projects**.
 Select **Validate**.

 ![Capture of Scaleway, Create a Policy page.
 For Rule \#1, Scope, Access to resources is set to All current and future projects and highlighted.
 Validate button is highlighted.](img/smtp/image48.png)

-10\.
-At Create Rules, Rule \#1, Permission sets, in the Products Menu, select **Domains & Web Hosting**, in the Permission sets, select **TransactionalEmailFullAccess.** 🤔Advice: Be careful to select TransactionalEmailFullAccess.
+31\.
+At Create Rules, Rule \#1, Permission sets, in the Products Menu, select **Domains & Web Hosting**, in the Permission sets, select **TransactionalEmailFullAccess.**

+> 🤔 Advice: Be careful to select TransactionalEmailFullAccess.
 There are other accesses that look very similar, but won’t work\!
 Select **Validate**.

 ![Capture of Scaleway, Rule\#1 page, Permission sets.
 Domains & Web Hosting, TransactionalEmailFullAccess and the Validate button are highlighted.](img/smtp/image49.png)

-11\.
+32\.
 In Add a condition using CEL, select **Validate**.
 (You do not need to change or add anything here.)

 ![Capture of Scaleway, Rule\#1 page.Validate button is highlighted.](img/smtp/image50.png)

-12\.
+33\.
 Select **Create policy.**

 ![Capture of Scaleway, Create a Policy page.
 Create policy button is highlighted.](img/smtp/image51.png)

-13\.
+34\.
 At MyHubsCEPolicy, select **Back to Policies**.

 ![Capture of Scaleway, MyHubsCEPolicy page.
 Back to Policies link is highlighted.](img/smtp/image52.png)

-14\.
+35\.
 Select the **API keys** tab.
 Select **Generate API key**.

 ![Capture of Scaleway, Identity and Access Management (IAM) page.
 Generate API key button is highlighted.](img/smtp/image53.png)

-15\.
+36\.
 At the Generate an API key popup, Generate key,

 a.
 For Select API key bearer, Select **An application.**

 b.
 Select **your named application** from the dropdown menu.

 c.
-For the Description, **enter optional text** here. 🤔 Advice: We entered My Hubs CE SMTP API token.
+For the Description, **enter optional text** here.
+We entered My Hubs CE SMTP API token.

 d.
 For Expiration, the default should be Never.
 Leave it on that setting.